-Lily Collins Writes Dad Phil Collins An Open Letter — Is It Too Late?
+Lily Collins Writes Dad Phil Collins An Open Letter–Is It Too Late?

 “Because my dad was often gone, I never wanted to do anything that would make him stay away even longer.
 I became extra careful about what I said and how I said it, afraid he’d think I was angry or didn’t love him.
 And the truth is, I was angry.
 I missed him and wanted him there.”

-Lily Collins explains that her parents divorced when she was 5.
-Phil Collins moved from the family home in England to Switzerland, where he stayed for the next 20 years when he wasn’t touring.
+Lily Collins explains that her parents divorced when she was five.
+Phil Collins moved from the family home in England, and moved to Switzerland, where he stayed for the next twenty years, when he wasn’t touring.

 “I’ve realized that many of my deepest insecurities stem from these issues with my dad.
 It’s taken me over a decade to resolve some of them (others I’m still resolving) and to finally build up the courage to speak my mind to him.”